Backyard Dirt Bike Track

 How to build a backyard MX track videos:

-Here are a couple of videos - the first video shows a guy building a motocross track with a small Ford tractor using time-lapse, and the other video shows the basics of using a Cat mini excavator:
+Here are a couple of track building videos - the first video shows a guy building a motocross track with a small Ford tractor using time-lapse, and the other video shows the basics of using a Cat mini excavator: